GoogleChromeLabs/preload-webpack-plugin/README.md

 Resource Hints
 ---------------------

-Should you wish to use Resource Hints instead of `preload`, this plugin also supports wiring those up.
+Should you wish to use Resource Hints (such as `prefetch`) instead of `preload`, this plugin also supports wiring those up.

 Prefetch: